 Standing up for yourself can help your career to advance and improve your financial life.

 By keeping you out of bad schemes, plans, and investments that can cost you a lot

 It’s one thing to be directly coerced into doing things you don’t want to do, or that aren’t in your best interests, by other people, on a one-to-one basis.

 But you can also be led into bad schemes, plans, or motivated into committing to poor investments, not so much because any particular individual is trying to nudge in that direction, but because you don’t have enough self-respect to seek out something better for yourself.

-“Standing up for yourself” can also mean believing strongly enough in your own worth and potential, that you don’t just jump on the first available option comes to you, but look for options that will actually be substantially rewarding, instead.
+“Standing up for yourself” can also mean believing strongly enough in your own worth and potential, that you don’t just jump on the first available option that comes to you, but look for options to improve your financial life that will actually be substantially rewarding, instead.